netw0rk-org/netw0rk/README.md

 T = client authentication time interval (say 24 hours) n = the number of peers a client needs to receive authentications from

-### Bluetooth Authentication Specification
+### Bluetooth Authentication
 1. Establish Connection via BLE
   - RESEARCH: range of BLE and whether information can be transmitted without forming a connection (via changing the device name)
 2. Peer produces a signature: Sign(PeerID || ClientID || Date) and transmits it back to the client.
 3. Client collects n such signatures from peers.
 4. Upon getting S = \[S1,S2,...,Sn] such signatures, the client sends S (SigSet) to the last signing peer.
 5. The Peer verifies the signature set as follows:
     - If the hash of the sorted PeerID list (P = \[P1, P2,...Pn]) exists in SigSet table, do nothing.
     - Else: Produce a signature, $i for the SigSet,
     - Directly send SigSet + $i + (all other received $'s) to a peer p ∈ P which can be immediately connected with, and who has not yet signed the SigSet
       - RESEARCH: How to efficiently 'directly' connect with a peer (socketing?)
     - If len() >= S, transmit SigSet + $ to authenticating client. cannot find a direct peer ∈ P, drop SigSet.
     -
   #### SigSet Table
   | ClientID        | Timestamp     | SigSet Peer Hash  |
   | --------------- |:-------------:| -----------------:|
   | 1234            | 1548718597    | afh13roidn9       |
   | 5678            | 1548703652    | grepk1239fnz      |
-    * After time period